Glytantio/flight-booking/README.md

 > ⚠️ **Disclaimer:**
-> This Flight Booking System was developed as a **capstone project for academic and training purposes only**.
+> This Flight Booking Training System was developed as a **capstone project for academic and training purposes only**.
 > It is **not an actual flight booking service**, and all data is limited to **local flights within the Philippines** using simulated and API-provided schedules.

 # Flight Booking Training System (Capstone Project)